Affibody Medical Research & Development

 Clinical efficacy in multiple autoimmune diseases

 The development program for izokibep, which has generated compelling efficacy and safety data, has been progressively extended to multiple indications – a good example of the company’s ability to balance the risks inherent in drug development.
 Izokibep has already been studied in more than 1,000 patients, in some for as long as three years.
+Positive Phase 3 studies in hidradenitis suppurativa (HS) and psoriatic arthritis (PsA) support a path to approval for izokibep.

 Izokibep in psoriatic arthritis